 YuYu Hakusho has Sayaka, an Ill Girl who was desperate to have some kind of fun before she went to heaven.
 Botan plays the trope a bit more straight, despite being a Shinigami instead of a ghost.
 There's a scene in the manga where she has to rush back to Reikai, and Yanagisawa freaks out because her body suddenly falls over—what he doesn't see is that she's left it behind and is flying away on her oar.

 In the anime, Sayaka's story was different.
-She was still a Cute Ghost Girl, but actually was an employee of Koenma who has to keep Yuusuke on check to see if he's really worthy of being revived.
+She was still a Cute Ghost Girl, but actually was an employee of Koenma who has to observe Yusuke to see if he's really worthy of being revived.

 Orihime was one of these in Bleach's pilot chapter, and if you don't think that tiny!Rukia is adorable as well, there's something wrong with you.